When you need answers,you know where to go.

 As a client, you are the decision maker.
 My goal is that healthcare providers hear, respect, and understand you.
 When they do, they're more likely to provide better care and adhere to your wishes.

-• Helping clients search, analyze, and choose better caregivers
+• Search for, analyze, and choose better caregivers, especially surgeons

-• Care Plan creation.
-Together we'll create a plan that outlines where you are with your healthcare and where you'd like to be
+• Care Planning.
+Together, we'll create a route from where you are with your healthcare to where you'd like to be

-• Explore alternatives, including specialist second opinions, to help you become aware of your options and get the care you need
+• Explore treatment options, including second opinions, to help you become aware of your options and get the care you need

-• Local Care; when you're too far away from a loved one to provide needed support, we offer local, on-the-ground help and advocacy
+• When you're too far away from a loved one to provide needed support, we offer local, on-the-ground help and advocacy

 Additional Services